smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/02 - SQL Query Processing Order.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most significant difference between `INNER`, `OUTER`, and `CROSS JOIN` is that the `INNER JOIN` acts as a **filtering criterion**, `OUTER JOIN` acts as a **matching criterion**, and a `CROSS JOIN` gives all possible combinations.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For `INNER` and `OUTER JOIN`, these types of joins require a comparison operator to equate rows from the participating tables based on a common field in both the tables.
-These comparison operators are described as equi-joins, and theta-joins are rooted in Relational Algebra.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For `INNER` and `OUTER JOIN`, these types of joins require a comparison operator to equate rows from the participating tables based on a common field in both tables.
+These comparison operators are described as equi-joins and theta-joins, which are rooted in Relational Algebra.
 Introduced by Edgar F. Codd in 1970, Relational Algebra uses algebraic structures with well-founded semantics for modeling data and defining queries on it.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Lastly, SQL is a declarative language, meaning you tell the SQL engine **WHAT** to do, and not **HOW** to do it.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Lastly, SQL is a declarative language, meaning you tell the SQL engine what to do, and not how to do it.
 When a table operation is performed, the SQL engine decides the best method for physically joining the tables (called a join algorithm).
 These join algorithms are used to optimize the performance of a query when performing a join operation and are based on the table size, type of data they contain, available index, and table statistics.

 ---------------------------------------------------------